-The bill also specifies that the financial literacy program must be equivalent to a half-credit course and outlines the definition of "open educational resource."
-It applies to students graduating on or after January 1, 2027, and is set to take effect on July 1, 2026.
+The bill also specifies that the financial literacy program must be equivalent to a half-credit course and outlines the topics that must be included in the curriculum.
+It defines "open educational resources" and clarifies that the law will apply to students graduating on or after January 1, 2027, with an effective date of July 1, 2026.

 Statutes affected: